 What is the Agora?

 The Agora was a central public space in ancient Greek city-states.
-The literal meaning of the word is “gathering place” or “assembly.”
-The agora was the center of the athletic, artistic, spiritual and political life of the city.
+The word’s literal meaning is “gathering place” or “assembly.”
+The Agora was the center of the city’s athletic, artistic, spiritual, and political life.

-As you can see from the diagram above, Athenian Agora was quite big, and today it is separated into several sites (this one called Athenian Agora, Kerameikos (#30), the library of Hadrian (#14)).
+As you can see from the diagram above, Athenian Agora was quite extensive, and today it is separated into several sites (this one called Athenian Agora, Kerameikos (#30), the library of Hadrian (#14)).
 Each site has a different entrance, and you need to pay the entrance fee at each place.
-I have not seen combined tickets, and AFAIR entrance fee to each site was 8 Euro.
+I have not seen combined tickets, and as far as I remember entrance fee to each site was 8 Euro.

 Temple of Hephaestus

-We started our visit at the Agora with a walk towards Temple of Hephaestus.
+We started our visit to the Agora with a walk towards the Temple of Hephaestus.

-The Temple of Hephaestus or Hephaisteion or earlier as the Theseion is a well-preserved Greek temple.
+The Temple of Hephaestus or Hephaisteion, or earlier as the Theseion, is a well-preserved Greek temple.
 It remains standing almost as built.
-It is a Doric peripteral temple and is located at the north-west side of the Agora of Athens, on top of the Agoraios Kolonos hill.
+It is a Doric peripteral temple located on the northwest side of the Agora of Athens, on top of the Agoraios Kolonos hill.
 From the 7th century until 1834, it served as the Greek Orthodox church of Saint George Akamates.
 The building’s condition has been maintained due to its history of varied use.

 From the Temple of Hephaestus, we walked along the perimeter of the park until we reached the Church of the Holy Apostles.